BPC-157: complete research guide

 Based on the available animal data, BPC-157 appears to have a favorable safety profile with no reported LD50 (lethal dose) established because researchers couldn't reach a lethal dose in animal studies.
 However, the absence of human trial data means we cannot make definitive safety claims.

 Potential concerns that warrant caution include its effects on angiogenesis (new blood vessel formation), which could theoretically be problematic for individuals with certain cancers.
 Interactions with other medications have not been formally studied.
 Long-term effects beyond the duration of animal studies are unknown.
+For a broader look at what to watch for across peptide categories, see our peptide side effects and safety guide.

 The bottom line